Phoenix Construction Accident Lawyer

 Who Else Could Be Liable Besides an Employer?

-In many construction accidents in Phoenix, it’s possible that a third party may be liable, and compensation can be sought from them through a personal injury claim, just like a car accident, slip and fall, or other injury caused by the negligence of someone else might be addressed.
+In many construction accidents in Phoenix, Arizona, it’s possible that a third party may be liable, and compensation can be sought from them through a personal injury claim, just like a car accident, slip and fall, or other injury caused by the negligence of someone else might be addressed.

 What’s necessary for a third party to be liable is that their mistake or error contributed to the accident and, therefore, your injuries.
 Some of the potential third parties that could be liable include: